transformerlab/transformerlab-docs/for-teams/advanced-install/authentication.md

 ## GitHub OAuth

-To get a GitHub client ID and secret, go to **GitHub profile → Settings → Developer settings → OAuth Apps**.
+To obtain a client ID and secret, create an OAuth app under **GitHub → Settings → Developer settings → OAuth Apps**.

+Then set this in your `.env` file:

 ```bash
 GITHUB_OAUTH_ENABLED="true"